-(l) Revenue recognition
+(I) Revenue recognition

-The Company follows ASC Topic 606, "Revenue from Contracts with Customers (Topic 606)", which supersedes the revenue recognition requirements in ASC Topic 605, "Revenue Recognition".
+The Company follows ASC Topic 606, "Revenue from Contracts with Customers (Topic 606)".
 Topic 606 requires the Company to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company applies the following steps to recognize revenues: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the Company satisfies a performance obligation.